atcollab/at/docs/common/passmethods.md

 # AT Passmethods

-The tracking through each AT element is performed by an integrator, called its "passmethod".
-There is no correlation between an element class and its associated passmethod.
-The passmethod must be explicitly specified by the `PassMethod` attribute of the element.

-Passmethods are usually written in C for the best performance, but thys may also be written in python or Matlab for prototyping.
+Passmethods are usually written in C for the best performance, but they may also be written in python or Matlab for prototyping.

+The same passmethods are used by both the Matlab and python interfaces, ensuring a strict equality of tracking results in both version.

+AT comes with a set of passmethods covering most needs, but it is very simple to add a custom passmethod:

 ```{toctree}
 :maxdepth: 1